 M.S.
 Rehabilitation Counseling and Case Management

-The Master of Science Degree in Rehabilitation Counseling and Case Management is a forty-nine (49) semester hour program within the Department of Behavioral Sciences and is fully accredited by the nationally recognized Council on Rehabilitation Education (CORE).
+The Master of Science Degree in Rehabilitation Counseling and Case Management is a fifty-two hour (52) semester hour program within the Department of Behavioral Sciences and is fully accredited by the nationally recognized Council on Rehabilitation Education (CORE).

 The mission of the Rehabilitation Counseling and Case Management program is to prepare students to be ethical, multi-culturally competent, conscientious, and qualified rehabilitation counselors and professionals who will increase and enhance the employment, advocacy, social, educational, and independent living opportunities of individuals of all disability types.
 Our mission will be accomplished by several implementation and programmatic objectives, goals, and activities.
 Implementation objectives are prerequisites for program objectives.
 The implementation objectives for the Rehabilitation Counseling and Case Management program are as follows: